 Exchange Income Corporation (TSE: EIF) (Sector – Industrials)

-Exchange Income Corp. is a diversified industrials company.
-The company has a portfolio of businesses that cover the aviation, transport, and manufacturing sectors.
-Some of the company’s services include private aviation, aviation parts and equipment, emergency medical evacuation services, defence and industrial equipment.
+Exchange Income Corporation is a diversified industrials company.
+This diversified company has a portfolio of businesses covering the aviation, transport, and manufacturing sectors.
+Some of the company’s services include private aviation, aviation parts and equipment, emergency medical evacuation services, and defence and industrial equipment.

 The company has grown by acquisition model.
 Exchange looks to acquire businesses that integrate well into their existing portfolio by creating synergies, good growth prospects, and good management.

-The exchange had a stellar dividend history of the past 11 years when it converted from an Income Trust to a corporation.
-The dividends have compounded at a rate of 4.7% over the 11 past years.
-Furthermore, the stock has been an excellent performer with a CAGR of 20% over the last 15 years.
+The exchange had a stellar dividend history over the past 11 years when it converted from an Income Trust to a corporation.
+The dividends have compounded at a rate of 4.7% over the past 11 years.
+Furthermore, the stock has been an excellent performer, with a CAGR of 20% over the last 15 years.
 Exchange Income has a dividend yield of 5.6%.

 Shaw Communications (TSE: SJR.B) (Sector – Communications)

 Shaw Communications is a desirable choice in the dividend investing space dominated by power and utility companies because of the importance of communications and the internet to future economic growth.
 Data consumption will explode over the next decade to the increasing digitization of businesses/services and digital content consumption.
-Therefore, in the years to come, the internet will most definitely become necessary for everyone, making this business a non-discretionary one.
+Therefore, the internet will most definitely become necessary for everyone in the years to come, making this business non-discretionary.

-Shaw is one of Canada’s biggest network companies and a major player in residential communications services.
-It owns over 860000 kilometres of fibre broadband that reached 55% of the Canadian population.
+Shaw is one of Canada’s biggest network companies and a significant player in residential communications services.
+It owns over 860000 kilometres of fibre broadband that reaches 55% of the Canadian population.
 Shaw provides broadband, WiFi, digital phone, satellite TV, and content services to its 7 million customers.
 The company generates 78% of its income from fixed-line services and the rest from wireless services.

-Shaw Communications has had a stable dividend payout history for the past 20 and has grown dividends at 3.6% annually over that period.
+Shaw Communications has had a stable dividend payout history for the past 20 and has grown dividends by 3.6% annually over that period.
 However, there are phases when the company does not increase dividends due to the capital-intensive nature of communications network infrastructure.
-Shaw Communications has returned 38% over the past 5 years and has a dividend yield of 3.25%.
+Shaw Communications has returned 38% over the past five years and has a dividend yield of 3.25%.

 Parkland Corporation (TSE: PKI) (Sector – Energy)

 Parkland Corporation is one of Canada’s biggest fuel retailers, distributors, and marketers.
 The company operates a portfolio of retail fuel stations with convenience stores and a distribution and storage network for fuel and ancillaries.
-Parkland is the distribution partner of North America’s biggest names in Energy like Chevron and Esso.
+Parkland is the distribution partner of North America’s most prominent names in Energy, like Chevron and Esso.

 The company has a presence in Canada, the United States, and the Caribbean.
-Parkland has 3 main target markets – retail, wholesale and commercial.
-The retail business caters to their chain of fuel stations while wholesale and commercial provide fuel, propane, lubricant heating oil, etc., to bulk buyers.
-The company has a retail fuel stations network that reaches 85% of Canadians.
+Parkland has three primary target markets – retail, wholesale and commercial.
+The retail business caters to its chain of fuel stations while wholesale and commercial provide bulk buyers with fuel, propane, lubricant, heating oil, etc. The company has a retail fuel station network that reaches 85% of Canadians.

 Parkland has an 18-year history of paying dividends to shareholders.
-Over this period, the average annual dividend raise has been 1.7%, and dividend growth over the last 3 years has been 2.4%.
-As a result, Parkland has returned a solid 72% over the past 5 years in price appreciation and has a dividend yield of 3.1%.
+Over this period, the average annual dividend raise has been 1.7%, and dividend growth over the last three years has been 2.4%.
+As a result, Parkland has returned a solid 72% over the past five years in price appreciation and has a dividend yield of 3.1%.